anandkanav92/NOTES/concepts.md

 		- Rather than treating the given HPO problem as configuration selection, it treats it as configuration evaluation problem.
 		- It selects configurations at random and use successive halving algorithm for early stopping of these algorithms that do not show any promise.
 		- It solved the problem of specifying configurations vs budget algorithm by dividing the problem into several combinations of successive halving.
-		- Shown to improve over random search and black box bayesian optimisations but
+		- Shown to improve over random search and black box bayesian optimisations and takes only a constant time more when compared to vanilla random configuration.
 		- doesn't use covariance between HPs and Loss function.
 		-
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5OTQzNzk5OCwtMjAzNzY0NjYyLDE1OD
+eyJoaXN0b3J5IjpbMTQ3MDc5OTA0MSwtMjAzNzY0NjYyLDE1OD
 cxNjA5MDAsLTY2NDAwODc0MSw3NzU4OTUyNSwtOTY0NzYzNTMw
 LC04MDYxNDY1MjIsMTQ4Mzg0MjM5MiwtMTIyNjI3MTU5MCw3OT
 kxODgwNzMsMTk1MTkxOTkwLDE2NjU2MTU3ODMsMTg1NTc0Mjkx